We have a file called

 git add --all .

-This command re-adds all the files, making only the ones that have changes appear.
+This command re-adds all the files, making only the ones with changes appear.

 You can now go ahead and commit and push this change to reflect on Git.